ClayStack/claystack-docs/docs/faq/claystack.md

 ### How can I contribute to ClayStack?

 We have a vibrant and young community and would love for you to be a part of it.
-Feel free to reach out to us at [Discord](https://discord.gg/aFm5DqVmre), [Twitter](https://twitter.com/claystack_hq) or [Telegram](https://t.me/claystack).
+Feel free to reach out on [Discord](https://discord.gg/aFm5DqVmre), [Twitter](https://twitter.com/claystack_hq) or [Telegram](https://t.me/claystack).